kaderhoussein/sc-oop/README.md

-# Interactive Scatter Plots for Single-Cell Data Analysis
+# Interactive diffusion map for Single-Cell Data Analysis

 This repository contains adapted functions from the scanpy package and custom plots to visualize single-cell data.
 The repository includes a requirements.txt file with the necessary libraries to run the code.